openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let label: String
 ```

-**Description:** The name of the application, using example: "label": "$string: mainability_description".
+**Function:** The name of the application, example usage: "label": "$string: mainability_description".
 For detailed information about label, refer to the labelResource field.

 **Type:** String